theodi/member-directory/README.md

 ## Setup

-You need to set various environment variables to tell the app where to post jobs for background queueing.
+You need to set various environment variables.
 Copy env.example to .env and edit to fit your purposes.

 ## Testing